 First Impressions: A Reader’s Journey to Iconic Places of the American Southwest appeared in 2017 (Yale).
 Each chapter examines an exceptional place, and the book is richly illustrated with images integral to its historical stories.

 My tenth book is The Trail to Kanjiroba: Rediscovering Earth in an Age of Loss (Seven Stories Press).
 In 2016 and 2018 I joined medical expeditions into Upper Dolpo, a remote, ethnically Tibetan region of northwestern Nepal.
-Having written about climate change and species extinction, I went on those journeys seeking consolation.
-I needed to find a constructive way of living with the discouraging implications of what I had learned about the problems plaguing Earth.
+Having written about climate change and species loss, I went on those journeys seeking consolation.
+I needed to find a constructive way of living with the implications of what I had learned about the problems plaguing Earth.
+Without giving in to numbness or futility, I needed to acknowledge the dire state of things and still remain committed to changing them.
+I also felt a need to celebrate Earth’s beauty.

 A final note about a few prizes: a New Mexico Governor’s Award for Excellence in the Arts (2017); the Stewart Udall Award from the Santa Fe Conservation Trust, which sixteen years earlier I helped to found (2009); a National Range Management Award from the US Forest Service (2000); and recognition from Zuni Pueblo (1990) and Santa Clara Pueblo (2000) for service to those communities.